tmind236afk/asr/README.md

-This README combines the deployment guides for the **NVIDIA Parakeet** ASR models on Google Cloud, covering both serverless-style deployment (Vertex AI) and container-orchestrated deployment (GKE).

----

 # NVIDIA Parakeet ASR on Google Cloud

 This repository provides step-by-step guides and automation for deploying NVIDIA's Parakeet Automatic Speech Recognition (ASR) models on **Google Cloud Platform**.
 It covers two primary deployment architectures: